Article first published in September 2016, updated May 2019

 Check out this engaging example from Converse that similarly welcomes their VIPs and offers a discount:

-You can encourage email subscribers who haven’t purchased in a while with an email-exclusive offer, “Save on your next order” discount, or abandoned cart deal like Nau does in our example below:
+You can encourage email subscribers who haven’t purchased in a while with an email-exclusive offer, “Save on your next order” discount, or abandoned cart deal like Nau does in the example below:

-That’s one of the things that makes marketing automation so powerful is that you can trigger emails to be sent based on your subscribers’ actions or non-actions, such as opening an email, or haven’t purchased in 3 months, or didn’t click a link in an email.
+That’s one of the things that makes marketing automation so powerful—you can trigger emails to be sent based on your subscribers’ actions or non-actions, such as opening an email, not making a purchase in three months, or not clicking a link in an email.